Consensys/quorum/README.md

-  --singleblockmaker		    Indicate this node is the only node that can create blocks --minblocktime value		    Set minimum block time (default: 3) --maxblocktime value		    Set max block time (default: 10) --enableNodePermission      Enables node permissioning.
+  --singleblockmaker		    Indicate this node is the only node that can create blocks --minblocktime value		    Set minimum block time (default: 3) --maxblocktime value		    Set max block time (default: 10) --permission      Enables node permissioning.
 If true, it reads from <datadir>/permissioned-nodes.json and allowws only those nodes to connect
 ```

 Node Permissioning:

-Node Permissioning is controlled by a CLI flag --enableNodePermission:

-If enabled, the node performs a validation check based on the remote key of the incoming and dialed out.
+Node Permissioning is a features that controls which nodes can connect to a given node and also to which nodes this node can dial out to.
+Currently, it is managed at individual node level by a command line flag "--permission" while starting the node.

+If the "--permission" node is present, the node looks for a file named "<data-dir>/permissioned-nodes.json".
+This file contains the list of enodes specified that this node can connect to and also accept connections only from those nodes.
+In other words, if permissioning is enabled, only the nodes that are listed in this become part of the network.
+It is an error to enable permission but not have the permissioned-nodes.json file under <data-dir>.
+If the permission is specified, but no nodes are present in this file, then this node can neither connect to any node or would accept any incoming connections.

-The list of permissioned nodes are specified in <data-dir>/permissioned-nodes.json and follows the following format ( similar to static-nodes.json).
+The permissioned-nodes.json  follows following pattern(similar to static-nodes.json):
 [
+  "enode://remoteky1@ip1:port1",
+  "enode://remoteky1@ip2:port2",
+  "enode://remoteky1@ip3:port3",
+]

+Sample permissioned-nodes.json file:
+[
 "enode://6598638ac5b15ee386210156a43f565fa8c48592489d3e66ac774eac759db9eb52866898cf0c5e597a1595d9e60e1a19c84f77df489324e2f3a967207c047470@127.0.0.1:30300",
 ]

+In the current release, every node has its own copy of the permissioned-nodes.json.
+It is understood that if different nodes have different list of remote keys.
+In future releases, the permissioned nodes list will be moved to a smart contract, thereby keeping the list on chain and one global list of nodes that connect to the network.

 ## License